 Louvre Museum prepares to reopen, minus the Mona Lisa melee

-With many foreign tourists not expected back for months, and strict social distancing measures in place, -outbreak Louvre that opens on July 6 is likely to be a more serene experience than usual.
+With many foreign tourists not expected back for months, and strict social distancing measures in place, the post-outbreak Louvre that opens on July 6 is likely to be a more serene experience than usual.

 Workers this week were putting the final touches on preparations at the former palace on the banks of the Seine that, according to managers, is the world’s most visited museum.